agentydragon/agentydragon.github.io/posts/2015-12-14-the-near-future.markdown

 things.
 You may now stop procrastinating and go work (you know you should).

-A human life is roughly like 80-90 years long (Google says 78.08 for Czech Rebublic).
+A human life is roughly like 80-90 years long (Google says 78.08 for Czech Republic).
 That may not sound all that short; you can get a lot of fun done in that time.
 However, consider the following:

 <figure>